Our Wells

 The Supetai well is experiencing a naturally occurring high concentration of fluoride and nitrates which makes the water unsafe for human consumption.
 Sabore’s Well has been collaborating with engineering, business and anthropology students from two universities, KU Leuven in Brussels, Belgium and Santa Clara University in California, to come up with a solution to remove these contaminants.
 Through many hours of meetings and discussions, it has been recommended to install a Reverse Osmosis system to purify the water.

-To properly house and maintain the Reverse Osmosis machine, a holding room was recently constructed by the two universities with the help and guidance of our local contractor.
-Focus is now on fundraising for and securing the system to make the water consumable.
-Although more work needs to be done for the proper elimination of the reject water the system will produce, Sabore’s Well is excited to know there is a solution.
+To properly house and maintain the Reverse Osmosis machine, a holding room was constructed by the two universities with the help and guidance of our local contractor.

 The well is targeted to benefit 3,500 people, 3,000 cows, 10,000 goats/sheep and 100 donkeys.
 Two water troughs were constructed to provide water for the livestock.
 Below you will see where the Supetai Well lies on a map!
 Zoom in and out for better context!